waltherB/sms-playsms-http/playsms-connector/README.md

 - Settings > Technical > Automation > Scheduled action
 - Select the action named “PlaySMS: Check credit balance”.

-We have prepared a default notification action that creates an activity for the admin under the SMS IAP, notifying him to “Buy more credits".
+There's a default notification action that creates an activity for the admin under the SMS IAP, notifying him to “Buy more credits".

 This module is strongly inspired by the  following module https://github.com/rokpremrl/smsapisi-odoo